When you buy via links on this page, I may earn an affiliate commission. Learn more.

 Here are five questions to ask yourself if designer shoes like Manolo Blahniks are worth the money.

 How do those Manolo Blahniks feel when you walk?

 No matter how “HOT” the shoe is, if you can’t walk in them, then you don’t need to buy them.
 Period.

-When I go shoe shopping, I alway put the shoes on and then walk around the carpeted floor of the shoe area for about 5 minutes ( I do this even in Target).
+When I go shoe shopping, I always put the shoes on and then walk around the carpeted floor of the shoe area for about five minutes.
+I do this even in Target.
 If the shoes still feels good, I keep them.
 If not, I toss them.

-3. What’s the sole of the shoe made of?
 Expensive shoes tend to have leather soles.
-However, these soles won’t last as long as wood or synthetic soles.
+Sadly, leather soles won’t last as long as wood or synthetic soles.

 Does the heel feel stable?

 The heel of the shoe should feel stable and connected to the main part of the shoe.

 Does the designer shoe come with shoe bags?

 If you’re paying major loot for a pair of shoes, the shoes should come with individual bags for the shoes.